saltstack-formulas/opendkim-formula/README.rst

 opendkim-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A salt formula that installs and configures the opendkim milter. (see pillar.example).

 .. note::